bbc/melchett/README.md

 }
 ```

-Additionally, if the response was not served from cache and there is an `x-response-time` header, its value is added as:
+Additionally, if the response was not served from cache and there is an header matching the value provided in `timingHeader`, its value is added as:
 ```
 {
     upstream_duration: 24.82
 }
 ```
+If no `timingHeader` is provided or it was absent in the response, `melchett` will fall back to a less accurate timing calculation.

 Alternatively, if an error occurs at some point in the request/response chain it is added to the log object.
 Error objects typically have the following structure:
 ```